jwillesen/home/src/routes/api/assistant/assistant-prompt.md

 - Built a two-way infinite scroll for the student planner with accessibility support
 - Created accessible calendar alternatives, date pickers, and WCAG-compliant UI components
 - Maintained shared React component libraries and mentored engineers

+---

+### 🎓 Education

+Jon holds a Bachelor of Science degree in Computer Science from the University of Utah.
+His academic background provided a strong foundation in data structures, algorithms, and software engineering principles, which he has built upon through extensive real-world experience.